dadelani/dadelani.github.io/_pages/about.md

 News
 ======

-* Our paper <a href="https://arxiv.org/pdf/2204.06487.pdf">Adapting Pre-trained Language Models to African Languages via Multilingual Adaptive Fine-Tuning</a> the best paper award in the Grand Challenge KISTI category at COLING 2022 (14.10.2022)
+* Our paper <a href="https://aclanthology.org/2022.coling-1.382.pdf">Adapting Pre-trained Language Models to African Languages via Multilingual Adaptive Fine-Tuning</a> the best paper award in the Grand Challenge KISTI category at COLING 2022 (14.10.2022)
 * Our system description paper <a href="">Inria-ALMAnaCH at WMT 2022: Does Transcription Help Cross-Script Machine Translation?</a> (with Lydia Nishimwe, Benjamin Muller, Camille Rey, Benoît Sagot, and Rachel Bawden) has been accepted at WMT 2022 (11.10.2022)
 * Our system description paper <a href="https://arxiv.org/pdf/2210.10692.pdf">Separating Grains from the Chaff: Using Data Filtering to Improve Multilingual Translation for Low-Resourced African Languages</a> (with Idris Abdulmumin, Michael Beukman, Chris Emezue, and 7 others) has been accepted at WMT 2022 (11.10.2022)
-* Our paper <a href="https://arxiv.org/pdf/2204.06487.pdf">Adapting Pre-trained Language Models to African Languages via Multilingual Adaptive Fine-Tuning</a> (with David Adelani, Marius Mosbach and Dietrich Klakow) has been accepted at COLING 2022 (16.08.2022)
+* Our paper <a href="https://aclanthology.org/2022.coling-1.382.pdf">Adapting Pre-trained Language Models to African Languages via Multilingual Adaptive Fine-Tuning</a> (with David Adelani, Marius Mosbach and Dietrich Klakow) has been accepted at COLING 2022 (16.08.2022)
-* Our paper Few-Shot Pidgin Text Adaptation via Contrastive Fine-Tuning (with Ernie Chang, David Adelani, and Vera Demberg) has been accepted at COLING 2022 (16.08.2022)
+* Our paper <a href="https://aclanthology.org/2022.coling-1.377.pdf">Few-Shot Pidgin Text Adaptation via Contrastive Fine-Tuning</a> (with Ernie Chang, David Adelani, and Vera Demberg) has been accepted at COLING 2022 (16.08.2022)
 * I resumed as a Ph.D. student and researcher at the Spoken Language Systems (LSV) group, Saarland University (20.06.2022)
 * Our paper <a href="https://arxiv.org/abs/2207.03546">BibleTTS: a large, high-fidelity, multilingual, and uniquely African speech corpus</a> (with Josh Meyer, David Adelani, Edresson Casanova, Alp Öktem, Daniel Whitenack Julian Weber, Salomon Kabongo, Elizabeth Salesky, Iroro Orife, Colin Leong, Perez Ogayo, Chris Emezue, Jonathan Mukiibi, Salomey Osei, Apelete Agbolo, Victor Akinode, Bernard Opoku, Samuel Olanrewaju, and Shamsuddeen Muhammad) has been accepted at Interspeech 2022 (15.06.2022)
 * I left my position as a research engineer at the ALMAnaCH project-team, INRIA Paris (14.06.2022)